foopod/tutorials/01_Github_Website/tutorial.md

 You can do that by running the following commands from your repository folder.

-`foo$ git add index.html` - So that Git knows that it add the file to the next commit
+`git add index.html` - Adding files to the next commit

-`foo$ git commit -m "Add index.html"` - Committing your files.
+`git commit -m "Add index.html"` - Committing your files.
 Note that -m is to add a message so you can easily keep track of the changes that you made.

-`foo$ git push` - Pushes all your changes to Github.
+`git push` - Pushes all your changes to Github.

 The command line will let you know everything was successful with an output that looks something like this...